CrunchyData/postgres-operator/docs/content/installation/helm.md

 ## Automated check for upgrades

-To help keep track of developments to PGO, you have the option of turning on a process that will check for available versions.
-If you set the environment variable `CHECK_FOR_UPGRADES` to `true` in your PGO deployment, that will start a process that will check available PGO versions every 24 hours.
+To help keep track of developments to PGO, PGO automatically checks for available versions every 24 hours.
+If you set the environment variable `CHECK_FOR_UPGRADES` to `false` in your PGO deployment, this process will be disabled.

-Currently this process is set to only log information, and so should not interfere with PGO's regular functions: if it retrieves information or runs into an error, it will log that event without interrupting PGO's performance.
+If enabled, this process is set to only log information, and so should not interfere with PGO's regular functions: if it retrieves information or runs into an error, it will log that event without interrupting PGO's performance.

-This is currently a work-in-progress.
+On a successful run, this process will log the available versions for PGO, but will not automatically upgrade PGO or otherwise interfere with the running of the operator or PostgreSQL clusters.